 It is also possible for clients to choose programs with either discretionary and non-discretionary management.
 With discretionary management, clients give the firm the ability to manage their portfolios and make trades without first getting their approval.
 On the other hand, with a non-discretionary account, the investor must approve all trades before they are made.

-Investment management fees: The fees CUNA Brokerage Services charges for its investment management services depend on the program or platform chosen by the client.
+Investment management fees: The firm’s fees for investment management services depend on the program or platform chosen by the client.
 In general, the firm charges a tiered fee based on a percentage of assets under management, with rates decreasing as the amount of assets under management increases.
 In addition, any mutual funds or ETFs used are likely to come with expense ratios.

-It’s important to note that the firm’s programs also come with additional platform and third-party fees on top of the advisory fee charged by CUNA Brokerage Services.
+It’s important to note that the firm’s programs also come with additional platform and third-party fees on top of the advisory fee charged by the firm.
 Total maximum fees for clients, including these additional charges, can range from 1.20% to 2.20% depending on the program selected.

 Financial planning fees: Clients will pay a flat fee for financial planning services, with the rate negotiated between the client and the advisor.
 The flat fee can be up to $7,500 annually for the initial plan and up to $8,000 per year for ongoing financial planning services.
 Clients who opt to implement the plan may face additional costs, such as for brokerage, transaction, custody, mutual fund management and administration and for annuity contracts.